SquadFM/Falcon-4-BMS-Linux/README.md

 # Falcon 4 BMS on Linux with Wine and Lutris (tested with BMS 4.37)

 ## Install required software
-- install Lutris
+- Lutris
-- install wine-staging (recommended)
+- wine-staging (recommended)
-- install winetricks
+- winetricks
+- optional: opentrack

 ## Lutris: Create wine prefix and install Falcon 4.0
 - start Lutris and click on + sign in upper left ("Add Game") > "Install a Windows game from media"